PietroGriffa/Emergence-of-Cooperation/README.md

 ## References

 The work is mainly based on the following two references.
-In the report (see folder `doc`), more context and additional literature is reviewed and discussed.
+In the report (see folder `doc`), additional literature is reviewed and discussed.

 [1]  Dirk Helbing, Wenjian Yu, and Heiko Rauhut.
 Self-organization and emergence insocial systems:  Modeling the coevolution of social environments and cooperativebehavior.Journal of Mathematical Sociology, 35(1-3):177–208, 2011.